-Single-molecule localization microscopy is a super-resolution imaging technique that relies on the spatial and temporal separation of blinking fluorescent emitters.
+Single-molecule localization microscopy is a super-resolution imaging technique that relies on blinking fluorescent emitters’ spatial and temporal separation.
 Individual localization is possible for these blinking events with a precision significantly smaller than the classical diffraction limit.

 This sub-diffraction localization precision depends on the number of photons emitted per molecule and sensor noise.
 We can estimate these parameters from the raw images.
-Alternatively, a rendered image of the localizations can provide an estimation of the resolution.
+Alternatively, a rendered image of the localizations can estimate the resolution.

 The rendering of localization datasets (single-molecule localization microscopy) can influence the resolution estimation based on decorrelation analysis.
 A modified histogram rendering, termed bilinear histogram, circumvents the biases introduced by Gaussian or standard histogram rendering.
 Researchers propose a parameter-free processing pipeline.
 They show that the resolution estimation becomes a function of the localization density and the localization precision on both simulated and state-of-the-art experimental datasets.

 In 2019, they proposed a novel method for estimating resolution on a single image using decorrelation analysis.
 A partial phase autocorrelation for a series of filtered images determines the highest spatial frequency with a sufficiently high signal-to-noise ratio.
 The method has been tested across imaging modalities for over a year using open-source software.